Discover Career Opportunities

 Next comes a list (small as it might be) of incoming money.

-Unemployment: The very first thing you must do when you’ve lost your job is to sign up for unemployment benefits.
+Unemployment: The first thing you must do when you’ve lost your job is sign up for unemployment benefits.
 This is not a hand-out, you’ve paid your dues when you were working and now it’s time to collect.
 While the maximum benefit is not all that much, it is more than zero.
 Sign up and collect.
 Another benefit of most unemployment programs is training and job search support.

 Savings Plans: This has two parts: First, as a last resort, savings plans can be a source of incoming cash.
 Whether you have a traditional savings account or a 401k, they can both be a source of cash (be careful with 401k and retirement accounts – talk to an adviser before withdrawing money from these).
 Second, if you have a regular transfer to a savings account, you will want to suspend these plans for now.